JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 You can get more build credits, atop the ongoing subscription, and spend them on necessary resources.
 Credits are purchased in packs of 25,000.
 More information on pricing is available on [our website](https://www.jetbrains.com/teamcity/cloud/).

 Build credits purchased this way do not expire.
-Similarly to credits provided with your subscription, they are spent on build time on JetBrains-hosted build agents and can be redeemed for additional storage, concurrent builds on [self-hosted agents](#cloud-self-hosted-agents), committers, and (in the future updates) [prepaid build agents](#cloud-prepaid-agents).
+Similarly to credits provided with your subscription, they are spent on build time on JetBrains-hosted build agents and can be redeemed for additional storage, concurrent builds on [self-hosted agents](#cloud-self-hosted-agents), committers, and [prepaid build agents](#cloud-prepaid-agents).
 When you buy a resource, its price for the current month is lowered proportionally to how many days are left in the month.

 Note that when you buy an additional resource for build credits, it will be automatically renewed each month (that is, build credits will be automatically spent on it) unless you cancel it.
 If you cancel a purchased resource, it will only reset at the beginning of the next month.